Scott W. Bosch, MHA, FACHE

 President & Chief Executive Officer (CEO)

-Among his 32 years of experience in healthcare administration, he served as president of Banner Health’s Colorado region, where he oversaw nine hospitals in four states.
+Prior to joining Harrison Medical Center, Bosch served as president of Banner Health’s Colorado region, where he oversaw nine hospitals in four states.
 Prior to Banner, he spent 13 years with the nonprofit Munson Healthcare System in Michigan.

 Adar Palis joined Harrison in 2002 as a network engineer.
 He was named chief information officer in 2005-the organization's youngest executive at age 27.